The Strange Chores

-The Strange Chores is a British animated television series that premiered on ABC Me on 31 October 2019.
-The series was created by Charlie Aspinwall and Daley Pearson, best known for their work on Bluey, and is a co-production between Ludo Studio and Media World Production.
+The Strange Chores is an Australian animated television series created by Charlie Aspinwall and Daley Pearson and co-produced by Ludo Studio and Media World Pictures.
+It premiered on ABC Me on 31 October 2019.

 The show centres around two teenage warrior-heroes (Charlie and Pierce) and a spirited ghost girl (Que) who master the skills they need to replace an ageing monster-slayer by doing his supernatural chores.

 The third series premiered on ABC Family on 7 June 2024.

 Plot

 Two teenagers, Charlie and Pierce, discover that their "kooky neighbour" Old Man Helsing's house at the end of their street is secretly a portal to supernatural worlds.
 Helsing thinks he might be getting too old for all his adventures, so he allows them to become his apprentices.
 A mischievous ghost girl, Que, joins them on their adventures as they complete Helsing's freaky, bizarre, and sometimes terrifying chores.